Matthew Bogdanos: Repatriation of fake antiquities

 In 2023, the Manhattan District Attorney's Office found itself embroiled in controversy after allegations surfaced that it had repatriated fake Roman mosaics to Lebanon.
 The case revolves around nine mosaic panels, purported to be ancient Roman artefacts, that were returned to Lebanon as part of a broader effort to combat antiquities trafficking.
-However, leading academics from France and Britain, including Djamila Fellague of the University of Grenoble, have since cast doubt on the authenticity of the mosaics.
+However, leading academics from France and Britain, including Djamila Fellague of the Grenoble Alpes University, have since cast doubt on the authenticity of the mosaics.
 They claim that eight out of the nine panels are modern forgeries, making the case a potentially embarrassing mistake for the New York authorities.

 Djamila Fellague, an expert in Roman art and archaeology, has provided detailed evidence that suggests the mosaics are not authentic.
 According to her research, the designs of the alleged fakes were copied from well-known Roman mosaics housed in museums and archaeological sites in Italy, Tunisia, Algeria, and Turkey.
-For example, Fellague identified one mosaic panel, depicting an Anguiped Giant, as a clear imitation of a section from the famous mosaics in the Villa Romana del Casale in Sicily, a UNESCO World Heritage site.
-Another mosaic, featuring Neptune and Amphitrite, appears to be based on a Roman mosaic found in Constantine, Algeria, that has been displayed in the Louvre since the mid-19th century.
+For example, Fellague identified one mosaic panel, depicting an Anguiped Giant, as a clear imitation of a section from the famous mosaics in the Villa Romana del Casale in Sicily, a UNESCO World Heritage Site.
+Another mosaic, featuring Neptune and his wife Amphitrite, appears to be based on a Roman mosaic found in Constantine, Algeria, that has been displayed in the Louvre in Paris since the mid-19th century.
 Out of the nine mosaics returned to Lebanon, Fellague claims only one appears to have been inspired by an actual Lebanese artefact — a depiction of Bacchus from the National Museum of Beirut.